 Adoption remains the primary exit type for children in this 6.2c measure and cohort.
-Of the 440 children who achieved permanency during this report period, 290 (66 percent) were adopted and 95 children (22 percent) were reunified with their families.
-Fifty-five children (12 percent) achieved permanency through guardianship or through placement in the custody of a relative.
-This represents a significant, positive increase in this permanency exit type (guardianship/custody to a relative) from just last period when the percentage was five percent of exits and two years ago when it was only two percent.
+Of the 341 children who achieved permanency during this report period, 239 (70 percent) were adopted and 63 children (19 percent) were reunified with their families.
+Thirty-nine children (11 percent) achieved permanency through guardianship or through placement in the custody of a relative.